fbearoff/Rscripts/README.md

 - Indicate control condition with "-c" flag.

 [ANOVA per column with Tukey HSD test](anova_tukey.R)
-- Supply CSV with samples as rows, condition as 1st column, and genes as columns.
+- Supply CSV with samples as rows, sample id as 1st column, condition as second column, and genes/analytes as subsequent columns.

 [Generate tx2gene](tx2gene.R)
 - Stub to generate a tx2gene object as a table